Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

     **Note**

-    Note that if you already have a Subversion repository available, the
-    |SYSPRODUCTNAME| Team can help you migrate this repository on
-    |SYSPRODUCTNAME| and preserve all of your project history.
-We just
-    need a dump of your Subversion tree generated with the ``svnadmin dump`` command.
-With this dump the |SYSPRODUCTNAME|
-    Team will re-install everything for you on the |SYSPRODUCTNAME|
+    Note that if you already have a Subversion repository available, the Tuleap Team can help you migrate this repository on Tuleap and preserve all of your project history.
+We just need a dump of your Subversion tree generated with the ``svnadmin dump`` command.
+With this dump the Tuleap Team will re-install everything for you on the Tuleap server.
-    server.
 Contact us for more information.

 Checking Code Out